-After that, press the seam open like this:
+After that, press the seam of the drawstring backpack open like this:

-Next, make the top channel on both the front and back of the bag.
-Fold the top edge over 1/4in and press to the wrong side, and do this again.
-Press and fold one more time 3/4in to the wrong side.
+Next, make the top channel for the drawstring on both the front and back of the drawstring backpack.
+Fold the top edge over 1/4″ and press to the wrong side, and do this again.
+Press and fold one more time 3/4″ to the wrong side.
 This is the drawstring channel.
-Edge stitch the channel down, repeat this process for the back of the bag.
+Edge stitch the drawstring channel down, repeat this process for the back of the drawstring backpack.

-*Tip: use a straight pin to push any raw edging in toward the middle of the channel before you secure it.
-Sometimes a tiny little bit will poke out, so pushing it back in ensures that the channel won’t fray.
+*Tip: use a straight pin to push any raw edging in toward the middle of the drawstring channel before you secure it.
+Sometimes a tiny little bit of the edge fabric will poke out, so pushing it back in ensures that the drawstring channel won’t fray.

 DIY Drawstring Backpack Loops